huangkun101230/swen325-a1-new/README.md

 * Applying this mobile app on IOS
 * Optimizing the sytle of the profile page
 * Adding a past event list
-* Allow users to set the event rememder by themselves
+* Allow users to set the event remainder by themselves
 * Allow users to change the order of the events
 * Allow user to view most of pages without authentication
 * Adding auto-complete function